Booking.com Introduces Scholarships for Universities in the U.S. at Inaugural Code-a-Thon with Women's Empowerment Activist and Actress Laura Dern

 For further information, contact the Booking.com US Press Office: bookingUS@hs-pr.com

 Established in 1996 in Amsterdam, Booking.com B.V. has grown from a small Dutch start-up to one of the largest travel e-commerce companies in the world.
-Part of Booking Holdings Inc. (NASDAQ: BKNG), Booking.com now employs more than 17,500 employees in 200+ offices in 70 countries worldwide.
+Part of Booking Holdings Inc. (NASDAQ: BKNG), Booking.com now employs more than 17,500 employees in over 200+ offices in 70 countries worldwide.